DALL-M: Context-Aware Clinical Data Augmentation with LLMs: Related work

-Medical Large Language Models (Med-LLMs) can be a trustworthy tool in clinical workflow settings as they bring $(i)$ enhanced medical knowledge comprehension, $(ii)$ accuracy improvement in the diagnosis, and $(iii)$ recommendation for personalized patient treatment.
-The above capabilities allow for more accurate decisions and improve patient care quality and treatment outcomes.
-In the healthcare arena, we can easily find several Med-LLMs {\it e.g.}, ChiMed-GPT~\cite{tian2023chimed}, MedicalGPT~\cite{Xu2023}, HuatuoGPT-II~\cite{chen2023huatuogpt}, or ChatMed~\cite{zhu2023chatmed}, which have garnered increasing interests in healthcare and biomedical research fields.
-Existing works can be framed into the following categories~\cite{liu2024survey}: ${\bf (i)}$ {\it existing Med-LLMs in the medical field}, and ${\bf (ii)}$ {\it in providing effective clinical and patient treatment}.
+Medical Large Language Models (Med-LLMs) are increasingly used in clinical workflows for tasks such as improving medical knowledge understanding, enhancing diagnostic accuracy, and providing personalized treatment recommendations.
+These capabilities contribute to precise decision-making, better patient care, and improved treatment outcomes.
+Several Med-LLMs, including ChiMed-GPT \citep{tian2023chimed}, MedicalGPT \citep{Xu2023}, HuatuoGPT-II \citep{chen2023huatuogpt}, and ChatMed \citep{zhu2023chatmed}, have gained significant attention in biomedical research.
+Existing studies can be categorized into two main areas \citep{liu2024survey}: current Med-LLMs in the medical field and their role in supporting clinical and patient treatment.